Asato Asato

 Asato Asato (安里アサト) is a female Japanese novelist.
-The pen name Asato Asato is a combination of her real name (Toru Asakura) and eighty-eight.
+The pen name Asato Asato is a combination of her real name (Toru Asakura) and eighty-six.

 Career

 Asato started writing novels just before she entered junior high school.

 She initially submitted her work to the Kadokawa Beans Bunko Rookie Award, but when in 2014 her manuscript made it to the third round of the 2014 21st Dengeki Novel Prize, Asato started thinking about writing a novel that was "Dengeki Novel-esque."
 This novel would become the start of the 86 -Eighty Six- series.

 In 2016, 86 -Eighty Six- won the 23rd Dengeki Novel Prize.